Stanlee1234/MultiplayerPlatformer/README.md

 # Multiplayer 2D Platformer Prototype

-This project is built in **Godot 4** and features a fully synchronized client-server architecture, smooth state-machine character controllers, and borrowed pixel art animations.
+This project is built in **Godot 4**
+It is a platformer game that you are able to play with your friends.
 ---

 ## 🛠️ Prerequisites